SmileyChris/django-includecontents/docs/using-components/named-content-blocks.md

 Named contents blocks allow you to pass multiple content sections to a single component, enabling more complex and flexible component designs.

+!!! tip "Preview content slots"
+    The [Showcase preview](../showcase/live-preview.md) surfaces named content areas automatically, so you can experiment with slots like `header` or `sidebar` without editing templates directly.

 ## Basic Syntax

 ```django